 A deterioration in the financial situation of an issuer (sovereign, public or private) or borrower can, for example, lead to its insolvency and to the partial or total loss of coupons and of the principal invested or lead to a loss in value.

-This risk applies also to loan transactions in which the Company invest.
-The borrower's solvency deterioration may lead to a partial or total loss of the coupons and the nominal invested by SCOR Europe.
+This risk also applies to loan transactions in which the Company invests.
+A deterioration in the solvency position of a borrower may lead to a partial or total loss of the coupons and the nominal invested by SCOR Europe.